fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-09-25】[chrishubert / whatsapp\-api](https://github.com/chrishubert/whatsapp-api) - This project is a REST API wrapper for the whatsapp\-web js library, providing an easy\-to\-use interface to interact with the WhatsApp Web platform
 * 【2024-09-23】[Neet-Nestor / Telegram-Media-Downloader](https://github.com/Neet-Nestor/Telegram-Media-Downloader) - A script allowing you to download images and videos from Telegram web even if the group restricts downloading.
 * 【2024-09-22】[lyfe00011 / whatsapp-bot](https://github.com/lyfe00011/whatsapp-bot) - A whatsapp bot based on baileys
 * 【2024-09-21】[Unitech / pm2](https://github.com/Unitech/pm2) - Node js Production Process Manager with a built\-in Load Balancer